poojades/safedrop/README.md

 -> Project Structure
-The project structure is followed which has the following meaning

 1. Android - Contains code for the Android development
 2. iOS - Contains code for the iOS development